Kingfisher Windows is still open for business, but our showroom is closed. Click here to view our full COVID-19 announcement.

-We take great pride in the care we have given to our customers for 25 years
+We take great pride in the care we have given to our customers for more than 30-years

 We’re on hand from the moment you contact us and will answer any queries you may have regarding your installation.
 Once the work is complete our team of experienced engineers will ensure that your installation remains in exceptional condition at all times.
-It’s no wonder that even after 25 years, personal recommendations are still our biggest source of new business.
+It’s no wonder that even after more than 30-years, personal recommendations are still our biggest source of new business.

 1. What Happens Next